-The best way to define tantrum is an uncontrolled outburst of anger and frustration.
+The best way to define "tantrum" is an uncontrolled outburst of anger and frustration.
 Sometimes starting without warning, temper tantrums include behavior like crying, screaming, stomping feet and sometimes even hitting.
-While not all toddlers have tantrums, it is more common than not for a toddler to throw a tantrum at one point or another.
-Tantrums can start in children as young as 12 months and can last until age four, but the peak time for a tantrum in a typical toddler is age two.
+While not all toddlers have tantrums, it's more common than not for a toddler to throw a tantrum at one point or another.
+Tantrums can start in children as young as 12 months and can last until age 4, but the peak time for a tantrum in a typical toddler is age 2.
 That’s why that time is often referred to as the “ terrible twos.”

 Why Does My Child Throw Tantrums?

 Temper tantrums can happen to all kids, even those whose regular behavior is considered good.
-Tammy Gold, licensed therapist, certified parent coach, and founder of the Tammy Gold Nanny Agency says, “Tantrums are normal developmentally—some children have small ones and others have bigger ones.”
+Tammy Gold, LCSW, MSW, CEC, licensed therapist, certified parent coach and founder of the Tammy Gold Nanny Agency, says, “Tantrums are normal developmentally—some children have small ones and others have bigger ones.”
 While every child is different and every tantrum is different, there are several basic reasons why toddler temper tantrums happen.

-- Frustration.
+• Frustration.
 Many toddler temper tantrums are fueled by frustration.
-Whether it’s not getting his way or not liking the way something was done, being frustrated can set a child off.
+Whether it’s because they're not getting their way or not liking the way something was done, being frustrated can set a child off.

-- Control.
-When you’re a toddler, you aren't in control of many things.
-Sometimes kids will throw a tantrum when they are seeking control, especially during transitional times of the day, like bath time, mealtime or bedtime.
+• Control.
+When you’re a toddler, most things aren't up to you.
+Sometimes kids will throw a tantrum when they're seeking control, especially during transitional times of the day, like bath time, mealtime or bedtime.

-- Tired, Hungry and Uncomfortable.
+• Exhaustion, hunger and discomfort.
 You don’t like to be tired and hungry—and neither do your kids.
-The difference is you won’t start kicking and screaming to get your point across… at least not usually!
+The difference is, you won’t start kicking and screaming to get your point across (at least not usually).
 The same goes for being uncomfortable.
 Toddlers are just learning the appropriate way to express their anger and tend to act out in the form of a tantrum until they learn the proper way to do so.

 Your child has thrown a full-blown tantrum, complete with screaming and stomping, right in the middle of your favorite department store.
 People are staring.
 You wish you could fly away in your shopping cart.
 What’s a parent to do?

-- Calm Yourself.
+• Calm yourself.
 Before you can take control of the situation, you need to have control of yourself.
-Temper tantrums can really push your buttons, so take a deep breath, count to ten and do what you need to do to calm yourself before handling your toddler’s tantrum.
+Temper tantrums can really push your buttons, so take a deep breath, count to 10 and do what you need to do to calm yourself before handling your toddler’s tantrum.

-- Don’t Give In.
+• Don’t give in.
 If your child is having a tantrum because they want something that you refused to buy, don’t give in.
-This will only teach them that you will eventually cave if they scream loud enough.
+This will only teach them you'll eventually cave if they scream loud enough.

-- Ignore the Tantrum.
-This is easier said than done, but can be very effective.
+• Ignore the tantrum.
+This is easier said than done, but it can be very effective.
 If your child is having a tantrum to get you to do something you don’t want to do, ignore the tantrum.
-Eventually, he’ll get tired of kicking and screaming and will realize this is not the way to behave or get what he wants.
+Eventually, they’ll get tired of kicking and screaming and will realize this isn't the way to behave or get what they want.
 Be patient.
 This takes stamina!

-- Pick Your Battles.
+• Pick your battles.
 Not everything is worth a battle royale.
-Gold says, “If they have tantrums for wanting to wear the wrong socks, or not have braids in their hair, let them win small items and focus on big items like safety and sleep.”
-Remember that the next time your child wants to wear three ponytails, a headband and a clip!
+“If they have tantrums over wanting to wear the wrong socks, or not having braids in their hair, let them win small items and focus on big items like safety and sleep,” Gold says.
+Remember this the next time your child wants to wear three ponytails, a headband and a clip!

 Toddler Tantrums at Bedtime

 Bedtime tantrums can be some of the most difficult to deal with.
 You’re tired—you just want your toddler to go to bed so you can relax.
-But he has another plan, so he throws a temper tantrum to resist bedtime.
+But they have another plan, so they throw a temper tantrum to resist bedtime.
 If your child waits until night falls to go into tantrum mode, here are some ways to deal with bedtime tantrums.

-- Give Choices…Limited Choices.
-Since control has a lot to do with temper tantrums, give your child a small choice at bedtime so he feels like he has some control of the situation.
-A great example of this is to let him choose his bedtime story.
+• Give limited choices.
+Since control has a lot to do with temper tantrums, give your child a small choice at bedtime so they feel like they have some control of the situation.
+A great example of this is to let them choose their bedtime story.